Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 1.6.7 =
+- Notice added to the settings regrading caching plugins.
 - A small bug introduced in previous version has been fixed.

 = 1.6.6 =